lucasdelvillar/Calculator/README.md

 **Tech used:** HTML, CSS, JavaScript

 Calculator is represented as a JavaScript object.
 Calculator has two properties and variety of methods to update the calculator as needed.
-HTML5 "data-" attribute used for better categorization of elements.
+HTML "data-" attribute used for categorization of elements.

 ## Lessons Learned: